ZsoltNagy86/Budapest_Cult_Sites/README.md

 <b>Venue</b> 	- Venue's name</br>
 <b>Venue_Latitude</b> - Latitude value of given Venue</br>
 <b>Venue_Longitude</b> - Longitude value of given Venue</br>
-<b>Venue_Category</b> - type of Venue</br>
+<b>Venue_Category</b> - type of Venue: Art Gallery, Art Museum, Castle, College Arts Building, Concert Hall, Cultural Center,     Historic Site, History Museum, Monument / Landmark, Theater</br>
 <b>likes</b> - Number of likes for given venue</br>
 <b>tipCount</b> - Number of tips for given venue</br>
 <b>rating</b> - Rating of venue	</br>
 <b>Color</b> - Colorcode for map marker by neighbourhoods</br>

 ### Methodology
-#### Univariate analysis
+#### Bivariate analysis
-After scraping wikipedia pages for information about districts and neighbourhoods, geospatial data of districts in Budapest was added to the dataframe.
+After scraping wikipedia pages for information about districts and neighbourhoods, geospatial data of districts in Budapest was added to the dataframe.<br/>
 Using Foursquare data to find venues in Budapest made it possible to enrich the data.
-On that data a filter was applied in order to find cultural sights in the capitol.
+On that data a filter was applied in order to find cultural sights in the capitol city.
-The main dataframe was created by adding additional fields to that dataframe, that contained the number of likes, tips and average ratings coming from visitors using Foursquare.
+The main dataframe was created by adding additional fields to that dataframe, that contained the number of likes, tips and average ratings coming from visitors using Foursquare. <br/>
+Bivariate analysis was applied to see the distribution of likes, tips and average ratings by types of cultural sights.
+Types of vanues were marked on the map of Budapest using Folium package.
+Names of vanues were also available.
+Finally, cluster analysis was run to see how cutural sights are segmented based on popularity (using likes, tips and rating fields).

+### Results
-The charts about the average likes, tips and ratings by the types of cultural sights are the following:<br/>
+Starting with the bivariate analysis, the charts about the average likes, tips and ratings by the types of cultural sights are the following:<br/>
 <br/>Likes by Types of Cultural Sights: <br/>
 <p align="center">
   <img src="https://github.com/ZsoltNagy86/Budapest_Cult_Sites/blob/master/Charts/likes_by_cat.png" width="450" title="Likes by Types of Cultural Sights">